 At the airport

-Use the Family/Special Needs screening line when travelling with young
+- Use the Family/Special Needs screening line when travelling with young children.

-Keep electronics in your carry-on baggage for screening.
+- Keep small electronics in your carry-on baggage for screening.

 If you follow these tips, you will breeze through security quickly.